howdyai/botkit-starter-ciscospark/readme.md

-# Botkit Starter Kit for Facebook
+# Botkit Starter Kit for Cisco Spark

 This repo contains everything you need to get started building a bot with Botkit and Botkit Studio!